o9-9/o9-9.github.io/source/content/apps/default-browser.md

 ### Events

-The [distributed notification](/apps/faq#distributed-notifications) `com.sindresorhus.defaultBrowserDidChange` is emitted when the default browser is changed from the app or the Shortcuts action.
+The [distributed notification](/apps/faq#distributed-notifications) `com.o9-9.defaultBrowserDidChange` is emitted when the default browser is changed from the app or the Shortcuts action.